Nazmi-94/angram-js/README.md

 1/ First download the repository

-2/ open the comand line and change the path to the folder you have downloaded
+2/ Open the comand line and change the path to the folder you have downloaded

-3/ the 3rd party package i have used is nodejs. you need to download nodejs
+3/ The 3rd party package i have used is nodejs. you need to download nodejs

 4/ if your dictionary has a different path then you need to change it but i have also pushed the dictionary in the folder